 Child abduction to countries with which Denmark cooperates under the Hague Convention of 1980

-The Child Abduction Unit, which is located in the Ministry for Children and Social Affairs, is the Danish Central Authority under the Hague Convention of 1980 on the Civil Aspects of International Child Abduction.
+The Child Abduction Unit, which is located in the Ministry of Social Affairs and the Interior, is the Danish Central Authority under the Hague Convention of 1980 on the Civil Aspects of International Child Abduction.

 The Child Abduction Unit receives and transmits requests for the return of children under the Convention.
 The Child Abduction Unit collaborates with other countries that have acceded to the Hague Convention of 1980 on the Civil Aspects of International Child Abduction.

-Go to a list of countries with which Denmark cooperates under the Convention
+Go to a list of countries with which Denmark cooperates under this convention

 The role and assistance of the Child Abduction Unit in cases where a child has been abducted to or retained in a state with which Denmark cooperates under the Hague Convention of 1980